J-BarrettPY/Server2019QuickNotes/readme.md

 - The system will perform a prerequisites check.
 If all checks are passed, click “Install.”
 - Server will restart.
 Note that domain name with your username when logging into the server due to being promoted as a domain controller.

+## Join Client PCs to New Domain

+IN ORDER for client PC to join domain, you need to enter in the static ip of the server as the DNS server of the client PC.